Author's Guidelines

 Conflict(s) of Interests

 Authors are required to disclose financial interests (e.g. employment, significant share ownership, patent rights, consultancy, research funding, etc.) in any company or institution that might benefit from their publication.
 All authors must provide details of any other potential competing interests of a personal nature that readers or editors might consider relevant to their publication.
-To prevent ambiguity, authors must state explicitly whether potential conflicts do or do not exist.
+To prevent ambiguity, authors must state explicitly whether potential conflicts exist or do not exist.
 The statement should be placed in the text of the submitted manuscript directly following the Acknowledgements.

 References